Isaac Kimeli: Training and personal life

 When Kimeli was four years old, his mother migrated from their home county of Uasin Gishu in Kenya to Belgium to work as a nurse.
-Kimeli was left in the care of his grand-parents for ten years.
+Kimeli was left in the care of his grandparents for ten years.
 At age 15 he was finally reunited with his mother in Belgium.
 It was there that his PE teachers encouraged him to join a track club.

 Career

 In 2011, Kimeli competed in his first international competition at the European Youth Olympic Festival in Trabzon, Turkey.

 Two years later, Kimeli won his first international medal by winning a silver at the junior 2013 European Cross Country Championships in Belgrade, Serbia.
 This was soon followed by a gold medal at the Under-23 2016 European Cross Country Championships in Chia, Italy, and 2 silver medals (one individual, one team) and a bronze at the senior level 2018, 2019 and 2022 European Cross Country Championships resp.
 He picked up another silver medal with the Belgium men's team at the 2024 European Cross Country Championships in Antalya, Turkey.

 On the track, Kimeli earned a silver in the 5000 metres at the 2015 European Athletics U23 Championships and in the 3000 metres at the 2021 European Athletics Indoor Championships.

 Kimeli represented Belgium at the 2020 and 2024 Summer Olympics in Tokyo, Japan resp.
-Paris, France, his best result a 8th place in the final of the men's 5000 metres in Paris.
+Paris, France, his best result an 8th place in the final of the men's 5000 metres in Paris.

 In September 2025 at the 2025 World Athletics Championships in Tokyo, Japan, Kimeli became the first Belgian athlete since Gaston Reiff won the gold medal in the men's 5000 metres at the 1948 Summer Olympics to win a medal in a 5000m or 10000m event at a senior world athletics championship or Olympic Games.

+2026 was not a good year for Kimeli.
+Having entered the 2026 European Athletics Championships in Birmingham, England after an anonymous outdoor season, he finished a disappointing ninth in the men's 5000 metres and did not cross the finish line in the 10,000 metres.
+After the race, Kimeli announced that at the end of 2026, he would switch from track to road running and focus on the marathon.